-In addition to its 21 basic categories in 5 fields, in fiscal 2012 the Foundation established 3 special topics considered to be important based on recent social trends: miniaturization and energy-saving technology; electronic devices for the maintenance and improvement of health; and human intellectual progress in an IT society.
+In addition to its 21 basic categories in 5 fields, in fiscal 2016 the Foundation continued to support a special topic considered to be important based on recent social trends: New technology research that could promote industrial activation.

-After a rigorous selection process, ¥41 million (32 grants) was awarded in the natural sciences, and ¥8 million (6 grants) was awarded in the cultural sciences.
-Most of the grant recipients are in their thirties or forties, and many young researchers representing the promise of the next generation attended the grant presentation ceremony held in December 2011.
+Most of the grant recipients are in their thirties or forties, and many young researchers representing the promise of the next generation attended the grant presentation ceremony held in December 2015.

 Grants from the Casio Science Promotion Foundation

 I would like to express my sincere appreciation at being selected for a fiscal 2016 research grant (special topic: new technology research that could promote industrial activation) from the Casio Science Promotion Foundation.
 It was very encouraging that my research project was highly regarded out of the many project applications.
 At present, I am working on the selected project: “Development of a high-throughput protein interaction analysis system based on a new fluorescence polarization assay principle.”
 The objective of this project is to develop a small analysis system that can serve as a tool in drug discovery and clinical diagnosis.
 I will redouble my efforts so that the research results turn into a technology that will invigorate industry.

 Manabu Tokeshi, Professor, Division of Applied Chemistry, Graduate School of Engineering, Hokkaido University